tallguyjenks/DevLog/pages/pytest.md

 			  def test_simple_usecase():
 			      card_score("JK") == 20
 			  ```
-		- Run tests with `pytest` or configure auto process to do that
+		- Run tests with `pytest --verbose` or configure auto process to do that
 			- pytest is looking for files and functions whose names begin with `test_*`
 -
 -